 Sony KDL-32S2010 HDTV

-There are a number of different types of TV set out there.
+There are several different types of TV set out there.
 Here's our quick summary, including the pros and cons:

 • LCD (Liquid Crystal Display) - A backlight shines through a matrix of tiny transistors and liquid crystals.
 Regarded as best value for money.
 They use around 60% less energy than older CRT TV sets, and don't suffer from flicker or image burn.
 On the downside, pixels can die, and the backlight may need replacing.